Send us an E-Mail to: bonniebsr@hotmail.com

 A: Males tend to be larger than the females, but other than that there isn't much difference when choosing between the two.
 All of our dogs are bred have high intelligence, loving temperament, and low to no shed coats.

--An F1B is the puppy of an F1 Goldendoodle and a Standard Poodle and have a no shed, curlier coat being 3/4 poodle 1/4 retriever.
+-An F1B is the puppy of an F1 Goldendoodle and a Standard Poodle.
+They have no shed coats that range from wavy to curly being 3/4 poodle 1/4 retriever.

--An F1BB Goldendoodle is the puppy of an F1b Goldendoodle bred to a Standard Poodle and have a no shed curlier coat being 7/8 poodle 1/8 retriever.
+-An F1BB Goldendoodle is the puppy of an F1b Goldendoodle and a Standard Poodle.
+They have no shed coats that range from wavy to curly being 7/8 poodle 1/8 retriever.

 Q: What color of puppies do you have?

-A: We currently have colors ranging from white, apricot, red, and black.
+A: We currently have puppies ranging from shades of white, apricot, red, black, and chocolate.

 Q: I have allergies can I still get a puppy?